Antennas, Antenna Cables, Wireless Products: Technical Articles

 5. Performance:

-• The integrity of the cable’s internal conductors and insulation can be maintained if the outer sheath has high tensile strength, ensuring consistent signal quality and reducing the likelihood of signal loss or interference.
+• A high tensile strength outer sheath can maintain the integrity of the cable’s internal conductors and insulation, ensuring consistent signal quality and reducing the likelihood of signal loss or interference.

 In summary, tensile strength is a factor that determines the longevity, reliability, and safety of antenna cables, particularly in demanding environments or applications where the cables are subjected to physical stress.